Fractured Magic: Chapter Nine

 Maebhe shoved Kieran’s boots off the tabletop, making him lurch forward to catch his balance.
 At that, he finally looked at her, his ear giving an annoyed flick.
 “Maebhe, what?”

 “Read this, then come and find me,” she said, throwing the newspaper at his face.
-Without waiting for an answer, she pushed through the sitting room, past the hotel’s tacky velvet furniture and striped wallpaper, and didn't stop until she reached the balcony off the dining room.
-She stepped back into the seaside air, her arms hugged close to her body and Gallontea laid out below her.
-Not for the first time, it struck her how alien the buildings were, tall and new and strange.
-From here, she could see over them to the gray outline of Unity's island.
+Without waiting for an answer, she pushed through the living room, past the hotel’s tacky velvet furniture and striped wallpaper, and didn’t stop until she’d reached the balcony off the dining room.
+There, she stepped back into the seaside air, her arms hugged close to her body and Gallonten sprawling below her.
+It struck her again how alien the buildings were, how tall and new and strange.
+From here, she could see over them to the gray outline of Unity Island.
 Its silhouette reached like a gnarly, clawed hand into the sky, the clock tower a finger pointing toward the heavens.

 A few minutes later, Maebhe heard the door open behind her.
 “The hotel probably won’t give us a refund,” she said without looking.

 Kieran stepped out to join her.
-He looked pale, the thick brown birthmarks that swirled across his face bringing his pallor into sharper contrast.
-Anyone with orinian blood had them.
-According to old superstitions, an orinian's birthmarks reflected their soul.
-Maebhe had always thought that was horseshit, but that hadn't stopped her from wondering what hers and her brother's said about them — they bore identical marks, after all, only reversed like a mirror image.
-Kieran's swept down the left half of his face, like fractal scars left by a lightning strike, and Maebhe's swept down the right.
+He looked paler than he had, the thick brown birthmarks that swirled across his face bringing his pallor into sharper contrast.
+Anyone with orinian blood had the marks.
+According to old superstitions, an orinian’s birthmarks reflected their soul.
+Maebhe had always thought that was horseshit, but that hadn’t stopped her from wondering what hers and her brother’s said about them—they bore identical marks, after all, reversed like a mirror image.
+Kieran’s swept down the left half of his face, like fractal scars left by a lightning strike, and Maebhe’s swept down the right.

 Many things about Maebhe and Kieran were identical, unsurprising for a pair of identical twins.
 They shared the same wavy blond hair, the same ochre skin beneath brown birthmarks, the same wiry frames and round, gray eyes.
 The only difference was that Maebhe was sharper around the face, Kieran softer.